 What are your favourite religious buildings?
 Let us know in the comments below.
 We’re also curious what you think of this style of photo post.
 Should we make this a regular feature or do you prefer our posts on a single location?
 We’d love to hear your feedback.

 Alison Cornford-Matheson is a Canadian freelance writer and travel photographer and the founder of Cheeseweb.eu.
 She is the author of The Foodie Guide to Brussels: Local Tips for Restaurants, Shops, Hotels, and Activities.
 Alison landed in Belgium in 2005 and, over the years, has become passionate about slow and sustainable travel, in Europe and beyond.
 She loves to discover hidden gems - be they museums, shops, restaurants, castles, gardens or landscapes, and share them through her words and photos.
-She is currently slow travelling through Europe in an RV, with her husband, Andrew, and two well-travelled cats.
+She has visited 45 countries and is currently slow travelling through North America in an RV, with her husband, Andrew, and two well-travelled cats.
 You can also follow her work on Google+